wp-plugins/sideblogging/trunk/readme.txt

 * First public version.

 == Upgrade Notice ==

+= 0.3 =
+Links in asides are now clickable.
+Curl is not needed anymore.

 = 0.2 =
 Comments in asides : If you want you can manually allow comments on previous asides (after activate the option).